ishail/m-mail/README.md

 m-mail can be used to send emails using an SMTP server or with API server (having support for some popular email vendors.)

-This repository is tested with Go 1.5 and 1.6
+This repository is tested with Go 1.6